Holidays to Fiji 2023/2024

-Each of its island chains offer something slightly different for your holiday in Fiji.
+Each of its island chains offer something slightly different for your holiday to Fiji.
 The lush volcanic-charged Mamanuca Islands serve as the backdrop to your Robinson Crusoe dreams, Taveuni in the north promises jungle hiking trails and refreshing waterfalls, and the biggest island of Viti Levu is home to Fiji’s adventure capital Pacific Harbour, proving it’s more than just a launch pad to its little sisters.

 Fiji is just as breathtaking below the surface, its moniker ‘the soft coral capital of the world’ well-earned thanks to the multitude of magical marine worlds that lie beneath the sun-dappled waves.
 Beyond these idyllic landscapes, it’s the people of Fiji who leave an imprint on your heart long after you leave its serene shores, with their cheerful cries of ‘bula!’ soundtracking your luxury holiday.
 It’s little wonder they’re regarded as the happiest people on Earth.

 Fiji is richly blessed with desert island escapism and if you want to truly go remote on your Fiji island holiday, then head to the Yasawa archipelago, a Fijian word that is one of 15 in the national language for ‘heaven’ – need we say more?

 One of the legacies of the Yasawa Islands’ remote location is its pristine waters, which teem with some of Fiji's most vibrant marine wildlife and vivid coral reefs.
 Make sure you visit between May and October and you’ll be able to swim with majestic manta rays.
 These graceful giants come to feed on the plankton-rich channel between Drawaqa Island and Nanuya Balavu Island, which can be easily accessed with a stay at Paradise Cove Resort.
 An opportunity to snorkel or dive with these beautiful beasts on your holiday shouldn’t be missed – their size, gracefulness and presence can only be truly appreciated when you’re there, gliding right beside them.